Savage Night

 Savage Night is a 1953 novel by the thriller writer Jim Thompson.

 Plot

 Charles Bigger is small of stature and in bad health, but his youthful career as a hit man was phenomenally successful.
 He has spent recent years living quietly in Arizona, where the climate is good for his tuberculosis.
-Summoned back to New York by a mob boss, known simply as The Man, Bigger travels to the small town of Peardale under the alias Carl Bigelow.
-His mission is to kill Jake Winroy, an ex-bookmaker who has agreed to turn informant against The Man's crime establishment.
+Summoned back to New York by a mob boss known simply as The Man, Bigger engages to kill Jake Winroy, an ex-bookmaker planning to turn informant against The Man's crime establishment.
+Traveling under an alias to the small town of Peardale, Bigger is able to move into his intended victim's house as a lodger.
+Matters become complicated when he enters simultaneous relationships with Winroy's wife Fay and a mistreated housemaid named Ruth.